raspberrypilearning/recruiting-volunteers/en/step_5.md

 <span style="color: #0faeb0">**Remember:** visitors who haven’t obtained a background check, should be accompanied by a vetted volunteer at all times and not be left unattended with young people.
 </p>

-Not every response leads to a new volunteer onboarding, and that’s okay!
-If this happens, firstly, thank people for their interest, but also use the opportunity to get any feedback around why the role may not have been a good fit.
+Not every response leads to a new volunteer joining your Dojo, and that’s okay!
+When this happens, firstly, thank people for their interest, but also use the opportunity to get any feedback around why the role may not have been a good fit.
 This feedback may help you to consider:

 + Any alternative roles for the individual